-Figure 4 shows the location of the six mounting holes for Desktop Board D845EPI.
+Refer to your chassis manual for instructions on installing and removing the desktop board.
+Figure 4 shows the location of the six mounting holes for Desktop Board D848PMB.

 Figure 4.
-Desktop Board Mounting Screw Holes
+Location of Desktop Board Mounting Screw Holes

 Installing and Removing a Processor